MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-process-guide.md

 ## Planning
 Before beginning your migration, it is important that you plan your outcome by performing an assessment of your current source environment.
 What you discover will influence your overall strategy and timing, including:

-•	The design of the target environment and the mapping between source and destination.
+- The design of the target environment and the mapping between source and destination.
-•	The amount of content you migrate.
+- The amount of content you migrate.
 Determine if content is redundant, out of date, or still relevant.
-•	Understand the scope of your project, any time restrictions, or deadlines
+- Understand the scope of your project, any time restrictions, or deadlines
-•	Build your user onboarding into your upfront planning.
+- Build your user onboarding into your upfront planning.
 Communicate early and often with your users about the migration and how it will impact them.
 Don't wait until the very end to start preparing them for the change.

 ### Scope and timeline
-The most common question from customers is “how long will the migration take?.”
-This is something that is hard to provide an accurate answer to.
-While the Mover app is one of the fastest ways to migrate data, the speed of the migration may still be affected by bottlenecks.
-These include, but aren’t limited to:
+The most common question from customers is “How long will the migration take?”.
+While the Mover app is one of the fastest ways to migrate data, the migration speed can be impacted by many factors, including:

-•	Number of files and folders being moved.
+- Number of files and folders being moved
-•	File size
+- File size
-•	Total amount of data being moved
+- Total amount of data being moved
-•	Server connections with the source or destination
+- Server connections with the source or destination
-•	Both Source and Destination connectors have rate limits and we  constrained to to how fast they allow us to download, upload and process data between the two.
+- Both Source and destination connectors have rate limits and we  constrained to to how fast they allow us to download, upload and process data between the two.
-•	Complexity of permissions or sharing of data
+- Complexity of permissions or sharing of data
-•	Applying permissions as part of the migration is another factor that can influence speed.
+- Applying permissions as part of the migration is another factor that can influence speed.
 To apply permissions we are again making numerous API calls which will increase the time it takes to migrate the data.

 ## Assess and remediate